 The Enfield Talking Newspaper provides blind and visually impaired residents of Enfield with a free weekly recording of articles read from our local newspapers on memory stick and internet radio.
 We help our blind and visually impaired neighbours to keep in touch with what's going on in our community.

 Around 35-40 volunteers are involved in producing and distributing our recording each week, working in weekly teams for a few hours at a time.
-Our aim is to provide an audio recording of the Enfield Independent as quickly as possible, so we set to work on Wednesday afternoons, once the paper has been published, when the editors prepare the copy for broadcast.
-We record our broadcast on Thursday evenings.
-We copy and distribute the broadcast on Friday evenings.
+Our aim is to provide an audio recording as quickly as possible.
+We record, produce and distribute our recording on Thursday evenings at the Civic Centre in Enfield, between 7pm and 9pm.

-We currently have volunteer vacancies.
+We are always looking for new volunteers to help and supplement our current teams.
 Find out more below.
-Please get in touch if you are tempted to join our team!
+Please get in touch if you are tempted to join us!

 Role: Recording Technicians